 Resource Allocation

-Cloud infrastructure management entails allocating computing resources dynamically.
-Administrators can assign virtualized CPU, memory, storage space, and network bandwidth resources based on applications or users’ requirements.
-This flexibility ensures optimal resource use and utilization, helping applications perform efficiently with sufficient resources.
+Cloud infrastructure management dynamically allocates computing resources.
+Administrators can assign virtualized CPU, memory, storage space, and network bandwidth resources based on the requirements of applications or users.
+This dynamic allocation enables optimal use of resources and utilization while helping applications run more effectively with adequate resources.

 Automation

-Automation is an integral component of cloud infrastructure management.
-Automation involves using tools and scripts to automate routine tasks, such as provisioning virtual machines, managing storage capacity, or configuring network settings.
-Automation minimizes human error while increasing efficiency allowing administrators to focus their energy on more complex issues.
+Automation is an essential aspect of cloud infrastructure management.
+To automate is to use tools and scripts to automate routine tasks such as provisioning VMs, managing storage capacity, or configuring network settings.
+Automation lessens human error while improving efficiency; this allows administrators to devote their energy to more complex issues.

 Monitoring and Performance Management